ignat980/Youtube-Extension-Suite/README.md

 * Easy Playlist Creation
 * Watch Playlist in reverse order
 * Copy a playlist to your account
+* Infinite playlists
+* Infinite Videos (Kinda hard, but I have an idea, but requires reverse-engineering)

 ###Installation:
 *\*This is for Google Chrome\**